bwesterb/go-ncrlite/README.md

 with a single bit 1.

-Instead, if the codeword is one larger we encode this as first a single bit 0 and then a single bit 1.
-Together: `0b10`.
-If it's two larger we repeat
+Instead, if the codeword is one larger we encode this as first a single bit 0 to say we're not done; then a single bit 1 to say the next is larger;
-twice: `0b1010`.
+and finally a 1 to say we're done.
+Together: `0b101`.
+If it's two larger we repeat twice: `0b10101`.
 And so on.
-If the codeword is one smaller we use `0b00`, and repeat if the difference is larger.
+If the codeword is one smaller we use `0b001`, and repeat `00` if the difference is larger.

 After having encoded the Huffman code for the bitlengths, we encode the deltas themselves.
 First we write the Huffman code for the bitlength.